Elaine of Astolat: Paintings

 Elaine has captured the minds of many painters, becoming one of the most recognizable tertiary characters from the Arthurian legends.
-Those who have depicted her story in their art include Dante Gabriel Rossetti, Emilie Autumn, Edward Reginald Frampton, Eleanor Fortescue-Brickdale, Elizabeth Siddal, Howard Pyle, John Atkinson Grimshaw, John William Waterhouse (The Lady of Shalott, The Lady of Shalott Looking at Lancelot, I Am Half-Sick of Shadows, Said the Lady of Shalott), Louis Rhead, Robert Gibb, Sidney Paget, Walter Crane, William Holman Hunt, Sophie Gengembre Anderson and William Maw Egley, among others.
+Those who have depicted her story in their art include Dante Gabriel Rossetti, Emilie Autumn, Edward Reginald Frampton, Eleanor Fortescue-Brickdale, Elizabeth Siddal, Howard Pyle, John Atkinson Grimshaw, John William Waterhouse (The Lady of Shalott; The Lady of Shalott Looking at Lancelot; I Am Half-Sick of Shadows, Said the Lady of Shalott), Louis Rhead, Robert Gibb, Sidney Paget, Walter Crane, William Holman Hunt (The Lady of Shalott), Sophie Gengembre Anderson, and William Maw Egley, among others.